 Those diagnosed with a mental illness find that looking after their sleep and developing a healthy sleep routine helps reduce the severity of their condition.
 However, science is yet to determine cause and effect – it is still to be proven that long-term sleep deprivation leads to mental illness.

-With regards to mental health, sleep is part of what I call the ‘health triad’ with diet and exercise the other core components.
+With regards to mental health, sleep is part of what I call the ‘health triad’ with the other two core components diet and exercise.

 1) Develop a Routine

-Before bed and have a consistent, time to go to bed and wake up.
+Have a consistent time to go to bed and wake up.
 Your brain loves routine.

 2) Relax before bed